Kadaverciant/Database_Labs_2022/week11/README.md

 	   (3, 'account 3', 1000, 'RUB');
 ```

-Now let's create transition, you can uncomment any savepoint, if you need to rollback:
+Now let's create transition, you can uncomment any save point if you need to rollback:

 ```
 set transaction isolation level read committed read write;